The Importance of Rotational Grazing

 3. Better Livestock Health

 Rotational grazing isn’t just beneficial for the land—it also improves the health of our livestock.
 Moving animals to fresh pastures regularly provides them with cleaner, more diverse forage, which helps boost their nutrition.
 This practice also reduces the buildup of parasites that can accumulate in pastures where animals stay too long.
-When animals are rotated between paddocks, they have access to cleaner grazing areas, which reduces the need for chemical treatments and promotes their overall well-being.

 4. Lower Feed Costs